 At the end of the day, breastfeeding is all about bonding.
 Yes, breastmilk is full of amazing things.
 Antibodies, white blood cells, good fats, protein, vitamins, you name it!
 However, breastfeeding may not work for everyone.

 If you cannot breastfeed for whatever reason, try different ways of bonding.
 You can mimic breastfeeding “vibes” by giving your baby their bottle in a quiet room with just you and the baby.
-Try doing it in just your bra so that your baby is still close to you and getting that skin to skin contact that they crave.
-You can also do more kangaroo care, which is skin to skin time.
+Try doing it in just your bra so that your baby is still close to you and getting that skin-to-skin contact that they crave.
+You can also do more kangaroo care, which is skin-to-skin time.
 Take your top off and take off your baby’s clothes so that you are both cozy and snuggly.
-Your baby wants your love and comfort more than anything else in the world.
-Breastfeeding is such an amazing way to show them both these things.
-Snuggle them closely and enjoy the bond that you are forming with your precious little bundle of joy.

 You Might Also Enjoy: